 A valid referral is required before your appointment.
-However, if you have an eye emergency, we would be happy to see you without one.
-Your GP, specialist or Optometrist can issue or renew a referral prior to your consultation.
+However, if you have a genuine eye emergency and obtaining a referral may defer your treatment, we would be happy to see you without one.
+For normal circumstances, your GP, specialist or optometrist can issue or renew a referral prior to your consultation.
 Many providers will send it electronically to our practice.
-The referral contains information to assist us with offering an appropriate appointment within the timeframe and advise expected fee for the day.
+The referral contains valuable information to assist us with offering an appropriate appointment within the timeframe and advise expected fee for the day.

-A valid referral will entitles you to claim Medicare rebates on a portion of your specialists fees.
-It also allows our doctor to send the reports to the referring provider so the care can be continued with your regular health provider.
+A valid referral will also entitles you to claim Medicare rebate.
+It also allows our doctor to send a reports back to the referring provider so the continuity of care is not lost.

 Most referrals last 12 months from your GP or optometrist.
-A referral from a specialist or hospital Emergency Department will only be valid for 3 months per Medicare rules.
+A referral from a specialist or hospital Emergency Department will only be valid for 3 months.
 We will endeavour to remind you when your referral expires, however it is your responsibility to ensure that you have a valid referral at the time of appointment.
 Please note that referrals cannot be back dated.

 How long does an appointment take?